nvdaaddons/AddonTemplate/readme.md

 This package contains a basic template structure for NVDA add-on development, building, distribution and localization.
 For details about NVDA add-on development, please see the [NVDA Add-on Development Guide](https://github.com/nvdaaddons/DevGuide/wiki/NVDA-Add-on-Development-Guide).
-The NVDA add-on development/discussion list [is here](https://nvda-addons.groups.io/g/nvda-addons)
+The NVDA add-on development/discussion list [is here](https://nvda-addons.groups.io/g/nvda-addons) Information specific to NV Access add-on store [can be found here](https://github.com/nvaccess/addon-datastore).

-Copyright (C) 2012-2022 NVDA Add-on team contributors.
+Copyright (C) 2012-2023 NVDA Add-on team contributors.

 This package is distributed under the terms of the GNU General Public License, version 2 or later.
 Please see the file COPYING.txt for further details.